 Questions Your Baby's Doctor May Ask

 - Is your baby rolling over one way yet?

-- Is your baby able to push up onto his forearms and lift his head yet?
+- Is your baby able to push up onto their forearms and lift their head yet?

 - Is your baby cooing or babbling yet?

 - Does your baby respond to loud noises?

 - Does your baby follow an object with their eyes?

 - When will my baby sit up?

 - When will my baby start crawling?